Compression is an indispensable tool that’s found across individual tracks, mix buses, and mastering chains.

-Compression is important to understand because it regularly touches every aspect of digital music creation, from sound design to mixing and mastering.
+Compression is a highly important audio effect to understand because it regularly touches every aspect of digital music creation, from sound design to mixing and mastering.
 It can be used in creative and musical ways, but it can also turn a dynamic and exciting mix into a flat and fatiguing one if used irresponsibly.

-This guide should give you a strong foundational understanding of compression and its parameters.
-That said, just like how you can’t learn to ride a bike at a seminar, you can’t become an expert at compression just by reading about it; now it’s time for you to open up your DAW and experiment with all of the parameters yourself.
-Doing so will start to give you a feel for when compression is helping or hurting your music.
+This guide should give you a strong foundational understanding of compression and its common parameters.
+That said, just like how you can’t learn to ride a bike by reading a book, you can’t become an expert at compression just by checking out an article or watching a YouTube video; now it’s time for you to open up your DAW and experiment with all of the parameters yourself.
+Doing so will start to give you a real feel for when compression is helping or hurting your music.

 Do you have any questions about compression?
-Leave them in the comments below.
+Leave them in the comments of our YouTube tutorial above.

 Explore royalty-free one-shots, loops, FX, MIDI, and presets from leading artists, producers, and sound designers: